JaccoR/hass-entso-e/README.md

 Same 12 hours sliding window, however starting from the last hour upto 12 hours beyond.
 Usefull to detect half-day min/max values whih occur in the future.

-Note: being updated each hour the timestamp of sensors (like minimum price) may just change before a trigger is fired by another, even lower price, getting included in the analysis window.
-As such teh turning on of a device may be delayed for another 12 hours.
-This continues while lower prices are being announced within a 12 hour timeframe.
-This may be helpfull when you want to charge your EV with the lowest price being forecasted
+Note: being updated each hour the values may just change before a trigger is fired and as such not fire it.
+For example the timestamp of the minum price may just be set to a later date, jsut before you thought it would trigger an event.
+This may be caused by another lower minum getting included in the shifted analysis window.
+This may continue to happen while lower prices are being announced within a 12 hour timeframe.
+This may still be helpfull when you want to charge your EV with the lowest price being forecasted

 - Forward-24